cowtrix/cowtrix.github.io/posts/how-to-upload-your-mind.md

 It seems natural, then, to desire a process in which you end up as an ego as well.
 Merely storing your mind as some crystallization of your being is not enough.
 You must end up agentic, stateful, and with your preferences intact.
 ## Refresher: You Are A Bandwidth Membrane

 Bandwidth membranes are a way to conceptualise your consciousness.
+Your body is essentially a series of membranes that separate you from the outside world.
+Your mind can be seen in much the same way.
 You are a volume of space of very high bandwidth (i.e. your brain sending information along your billions of synapses) separated from a world of generally much, much lower bandwidth by a membrane, which could also be called your qualia or sensory experience.
 The persistence of this membrane is paramount to the existence of an ego.

 However, this is not to say that the membrane is static.
 When you were a child, your brain was a less powerful organ.
 As you grew, so too did the compute available to your ego.
 And so your ego grows into this new space like a creeping vine.
 ## Frogs in a Jacuzzi